gosang/gosang.github.io/content/posts/create-and-maintain-free-blog-in-github-pages-hugo-and-markdown.md

 ## Context

-As a Software Engineer, Programmer or Developer, sharing your knowledge and experiences with the tech community is a valuable way to give back and establish your expertise.
+As a software engineer, programmer or developer, sharing your knowledge and experiences with the tech community is a valuable way to give back and establish your expertise.
 Maintaining a blog is a great way to achieve this, and it can also serve as a reference point for your personal growth and a platform to demonstrate your skills.
 In this guide, we'll walk you through creating and maintaining a tech blog using GitHub Pages, Hugo, and Markdown.
 We'll explore the rationale behind these choices and provide you with step-by-step instructions for setting up your blog.

 Why GitHub Pages, Hugo, and Markdown?